TOTAL SHOULDER REPLACEMENT

 REVERSE TOTAL SHOULDER REPLACEMENT

 The reverse total shoulder replacement is a complex surgical procedure allowing the patient with osteoarthritis of the shoulder and a rotator cuff tear to have a shoulder replacement.
 The prosthesis is inserted in reverse to our normal anatomy utilising the deltoid muscle for strength and stability rather than relying on the worn-out rotator cuff.
 This procedure is successful in patients with a deficient rotator cuff or patients who have had a normal total shoulder replacement who are still suffering from pain following this procedure.
-Mr Jain will guide you through which procedure is more suitable to you during your consultation.
+Our surgeons will guide you through which procedure is more suitable to you during your consultation.